bit-ml/bit-ml/content/collections/posts/fused_swiglu2025.md

     </p>
 </div>

 We plot in these graphs the amount of tokens that we can further add to the *KV cache* when reducing the activation memory per chunk with a chunk size of $512$.
-This value is fixed per model deployment, since it only depends on the chunk size.
-Since the chunk size is fixed, the amount of tokens is tightly correlated with the configurations of each model, which is why the graphs have irregular patterns.
+This value is fixed per model deployment, since it only depends on the chunk size and model configuration.
+The stronger dependence on model configuration is also the reason why the graphs have irregular patterns.
 The gains are more modest in this scenario, given the small chunk sizes.
 Nonetheless, they can still help squeeze more value out of existing deployments.
-Since Gemma 2-27B has the highest up-scaling factor of $8$, we can also see it leads to the largest potential increase in KV cache memory.
+Notably, Gemma 2-27B has the highest up-scaling factor of $8$, and we can see it leads to the largest potential increase in KV cache memory.

 ## A closer look <a href id="close"></a>
 ---